How Accident Reconstruction Helps After a Truck Crash

 Due to their massive size and weight, trucks can cause major damage in a collision.
 Truck accidents often involve multi-vehicle pileups, totaled cars, and catastrophic injuries.
 This level of destruction can make it difficult to figure out what happened and who was at fault.
 That’s why lawyers sometimes work with accident reconstruction experts to piece together the events leading to the crash.

-The attorneys have Ostroff Injury Law have represented truck accident victims for decades.
+The attorneys have Ostroff Godshall Injury and Accident Lawyers have represented truck accident victims for decades.
 We go above and beyond to pursue the details that win our cases.
 When a crash is very complex, we get expert help to investigate as fully as possible.

 Accident Reconstruction: The Basics